Peer to Peer network and HCP toolkit

 As part of the Act on Axial SpA campaign, NASS have a created a brand new award to recognise the great work that health professionals are doing to reduce the time to diagnosis.

-Join our peer to peer network
+Our peer to peer network

-Sign up here to join our community or email clareclark@nass.co.uk for more information.
+Sign up here to join our community or email clareclark@nass.co.uk for more information

 NASS poster with QR

-View our toolkit for Health Care Professionals
+Toolkit for Health Care Professionals

-View our toolkit for Health Care Professionals
+Toolkit for Health Care Professionals

 Here is where you will find all the tools, presentations, posters and other materials in one place.

-NASS is also able to provide copies of any of the materials you would like, please email clareclark@nass.co.uk with any requests.
+NASS is also able to provide copies of any of the materials you would like, please email clareclark@nass.co.uk with any requests

 ACT ON AXIAL SpA: